-Technical domains are too complex, fast changing and locally variable to expect a vendor of DODEs like NetSuite to maintain adequate knowledge repositories.
+Technical domains are too complex, fast changing and locally variable to expect a vendor of DODEs like Netsuite to maintain rich repositories of domain knowledge.
 Local information is even harder than generic domain information for outside knowledge engineers to compile, being largely tacit expertise of community old-timers.
-So it is up to community members to maintain information collaboratively in a distributed fashion.
+So it is up to community members to maintain information collaboratively in a distributed fashion: a community memory must be implemented as a CIE.

 But busy people cannot be burdened with massive data entry tasks whose payoff seems remote.
+The capturing of information in a CIE must be incorporated into the social practices of the community and it must be computationally supported to reduce the burden and maximize the benefits.
 In our current research, we are exploring the following approaches to this problem:

-- Allow community members to build knowledge by commenting naturally on information as they encounter it in their regular work.
-Most information (like glossary definitions) should be interactive, allowing for immediate annotation and revision whenever appropriate. - Embed communication about artifacts within the same system as work on the artifact.
+Allow people to build knowledge by commenting naturally on information as they encounter it in their regular work.
+All information (like glossary definitions) should be interactive, allowing for immediate annotation and revision (subject, of course, to security, privacy and authority issues).

+- Embed communication about artifacts within the same system as work on the artifact.
 Then the messages can be archived and associated with the artifact automatically. - Allow community members to link and reorganize information in order to build and update useful structuring of the information space.
 Support these efforts with automation where possible. - Help community members to personalize information delivery with adaptable features.
-Enhance this with automatic adaptation of the system to a member's preferences and needs.
+Enhance this with automatic adaptation of the system to a user's preferences and needs.

-A CIE should be a high-functionality software environment in which people work, communicate and learn collaboratively:
+A CIE should be a high-functionality software environment in which people work, communicate and learn collaboratively.
+By serving as an environment for a community's activities, the CIE can capture work artifacts and work rationale in an organizational memory that informs innovation:

-- It should incorporate tools for engaging in the work practices of the group. - It should support multiple modes of communication, such as Internet chat, email, threaded discussions, ubiquitous annotation. - It should deliver timely, relevant information to support lifelong learning in collaborative settings.
+- It should incorporate tools for engaging in the work practices of the group. - It should support multiple modes of communication, such as Internet chat, email, threaded discussions, ubiquitous annotation. - It should deliver timely, relevant, non-intrusive information to support lifelong learning.

 Community memory may be most effective when embedded in a CIE.
 Emerging intranet technology provides the technological basis for effective systems built around community memories for learning in communities of practice.
 However, features, techniques and practices to realize this potential are just beginning to be investigated.
-While some of our early ideas for DODEs have matured into current best practices, there are still many open research issues surrounding how to realize the potential of CIEs for supporting collaborative work within specific communities of practice.
+While some of our early ideas for DODEs have matured into current best practices, there are still many open research issues surrounding how to realize the potential of CIEs for supporting innovation within specific communities of practice.